ianjohnson/jesterace/README.md

 ## Using the Jester Ace with existing TZX Files

 The [Jupiter Ace Archive](https://www.jupiter-ace.co.uk/) has a large collection of software for the Jupiter Ace/Minstrel 4th in TZX format.
-This resource can be used with the Jester Ace by using the [tzxtools](https://github.com/shred/tzxtools) suite and the utilities provided here.

-Processing the TZX file can be done by:
-  * Convert a TZX file to TAP format using `tzxtap`, and for multi-program TAP files,
-  * Use `tapsplit.py` to split into individual TAP files.

-The zxtools `tzxtap` sometimes does not convert TZX files properly, so your mileage may vary using this tool.
-If you have a familiarity with the TZX format some file editing can get it through the conversion process.
+This resource can be used with the Jester Ace by using the `tzx2tap.py` utility available here.
+This utility converts TZX files, writing TAP files into separate directories associated with each TZX file specified.
+All generated directory and file names will be compatible with the SD card file system.
+They can be copied directly to your SD card.
+The name of the generated directory is the first 8 uppercased characters of the TZX filename.
+Generated TAP files will have filenames as the first 8 uppercased characters from the filename in the header block stored in the TZX file.
+Separate TAP files will be generated for each program stored in the TZX file.

 ### TZX File Conversion Example